javascript-tutorial/en.javascript.info/1-js/4-data-structures/7-array/article.md

 ![](stack.png)

+Stacks are useful when we need to postpone a thing.
+Like, if we are busy doing something and get a new task to do, we can put (push) it onto the stack, and do so with all new tasks while we are busy.
+Later when we're done, we can take (pop) the latest task from the stack, and repeat it every time when we get freed.
+So, no task gets forgotten and the latest task is always the top to execute.

 Arrays in Javascript can work both as a queue and as a stack.
 They allow to add/remove elements both to/from the beginning or the end.

-In computer science such a data structure is called [deque](https://en.wikipedia.org/wiki/Double-ended_queue).
+In computer science such data structure is called [deque](https://en.wikipedia.org/wiki/Double-ended_queue).

-**The methods that work with the end of the array:**
+**Methods that work with the end of the array:**

 `pop`
 : Extracts the last element of the array and returns it: